 Offers free public computers with internet access, free wifi, color printing for $.25 a page, black and white copying for $.25 a page, free scanning, free access to databases, books by mail, a family information center, faxing for $1 per fax, and free access to books, ebooks, audiobooks, DVD's, magazines, newspapers, and CD's.
 The meeting room adjacent to the Greensboro Branch is managed by Maryland Rural Development Center.
 It is available at no cost for free meetings that are open to the public with a capacity of 45-50 people.
 Call 410-482-2585 ext.
 210 for more information.

 We meet the third Monday of the month at 7:00pm.
-Meetings usually held at Subway on Legion Rd.
+Meetings usually held at Pizza Empire on Market Street in Denton.
 Everyone who wants to help the youth of Caroline County are welcome to attend our meeting to see what you can do to help!!!